animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 <!-- RGH discharged me not much more than one week after admission, with diagnoses "bipolar mania," "catatonia." -->

 > [!WARNING]
-> As this was happening, somebody named Tayler was being sexually assaulted by her bald Jewish husband who had kidnapped her to New Orleans.
+> As this was happening, on the same Christmas, 2018 day, somebody named Tayler was being sexually assaulted by her bald Jewish husband who had kidnapped her to New Orleans.

 #### Resurrection